Xarianne/bluwhale/README.md

 ujust setup-brew
 ```

-### Set up MOK for kernel modules and driver signing
+### Currently unused: Set up MOK for kernel modules and driver signing
 These justfiles exist but will not work currently as the required mokutil, sbsigntools and openssl are not installed.
 As I don't have to sign anything currently I decided to remove these to lighten the image.
-Xone is very hard to implement at build stage on Kinoite so if that's needed switch to the `ublue-build.sh` instead of using `kinoite-build.sh`.
+For Xone use the ubluwhale images (with the "u" before "bluwhale").

 ```bash
 ujust setup-mok